Nordic Skiing 101: Get out sliding in Fernie this winter

 Can I take my dog skiing?

 There are two trail areas where your four-legged fur friend can accompany you on your nordic adventure.
-Fernie Alpine Resort and Montane XC allow well-behaved unleashed dogs that are under vocal control to join their humans on a fun winter outdoor adventure.
+The cross country trails at Fernie Alpine Resort and Montane allow well-behaved unleashed dogs that are under vocal control to join their humans on a fun winter outdoor adventure.
 Please always be mindful of other trail users and remember to clean up after your dog.

 What should I wear when cross country skiing?